 I have to admit – the topic this month was not really what we had in mind at fist.
 I mean we wanted to do something with berries, but we had one special kind in mind: red currant.
-Those sweet-sour red little berries you can use for so many delicious bakes.
-The season for this kind of berries, just started, so they would have been perfect actually ;)
+Those sweet-sour little red berries you can use for so many delicious bakes.
+The season for this kind of berry just started, so they would have been perfect actually.

-Well… a month ago you could get red currant, but imported and effing expensive.
+Well… a month ago you could get red currants, but they were imported and effing expensive.
 So we decided to expand the topic to all kinds of berries.
-Cause we are clever :P I used all the berries I could find in my kitchen – frozen and fresh berries and some cherries.
-All had to go ;)
+Cause we are clever.
+I used all the berries I could find in my kitchen – frozen and fresh berries and some cherries.
+All had to go.

 For this kind of cake, you can use any kind of berries you can find.
 Raspberries, blueberries, red currant, strawberries or even cherries.
 Everything gets pureed anyway, so it does not matter if they are fresh or frozen.
 With frozen berries, you can make the cake all year round.